2001 Thai general election

 General elections were held in Thailand on 6 January 2001 to elect the 500 seats of the House of Representatives.
 In accordance with the recently enacted 1997 constitution, the House of Representatives was composed of 400 members elected from single-member constituencies and 100 elected from national party lists on a proportional basis.

-The Thai Rak Thai party co-founded and led by Thaksin Shinawatra won the largest number of votes and 248 of the 500 seats on a populist platform of economic growth and anti-corruption.
+The Thai Rak Thai party co-founded and led by Thaksin Shinawatra received the most votes and won 248 of the 500 seats on a populist platform of economic growth and anti-corruption.
 Following the elections, it gained a parliamentary majority by merging with the New Aspiration Party, giving it 286 seats.
 A coalition government was formed with the Thai Nation Party.
 The Democrat Party, which had run on a platform supporting neoliberal, IMF-backed economic reforms, went into the opposition with the National Development Party.